 Osprey Farpoint 40: The Review

 Having a carry-on size backpack was my top priority.
 At 54cm (L) x 35cm (W) x 37cm (D), the Farpoint 40 falls within the EU maximum carry-on luggage size limits.
-I flew with it as carry-on from the UK to Asia and then around Asia and never had any problems.
+I flew with it as carry-on from the UK to Asia, Mozambique and Central America, and never had any problems.
 It is possible to over-fill it past these dimensions so be aware of this when packing.

 Weight is probably the bigger concern, with many airlines only allowing 7kg for hand luggage.
 Most of the time I was a couple of kilos over this but was never challenged.
 The bag itself weighs just under 1.5kg when empty.

 The pack is surprisingly spacious and could be used for anything from a weekend away to a year’s backpacking trip with clever packing.